meek2100/gitwatch/README.md

 different files or sub-directories (e.g., one for `/repo/docs` and one for `/repo/src`).

+**Q: My Docker container is "unhealthy".
+Is it broken?**

+**A:** Not necessarily. `gitwatch` has an advanced health check.
+If the container is "unhealthy," it can mean one of two things:

+1. The script has crashed (check logs with `docker-compose logs -f`).
+2. The script has entered its automatic "cool-down" period after repeated failures (e.g., it couldn't reach your Git remote).
+This is normal behavior to prevent spamming.
+The script will be marked "healthy" again and resume operations after the cool-down period (default: 10 minutes) expires.

 ## Other Articles

 ### On the Gitwatch Wiki